Biskupnica railway station

 Biskupnica railway station is a railway station serving the village of Biskupnica, in the Pomeranian Voivodeship, Poland.
 The station is located on the Chojnice–Runowo Pomorskie railway.
-The train services are operated by Przewozy Regionalne.
+The train services are operated by Polregio.

 The station used to be known as Bischofswalde (Kr.
 Schlochau) when it was part of Germany.

 Train services

 The station is served by the following service(s):